develodesign/vsf-payment-paypal/README.md

 ]
 ```

-Add the following also to your `config/local.json` and configure the `paypal.api_key` to point to your Stripe details.
+Add the following also to your `config/local.json` and configure the `paypal.api_key` to point to your PayPal details.
 ```js
 "paypal": {
     "api_key": "my_example_api_key"